-Dedundeness - Firewell Dedundeness - Dedundeness Redundancy >> Firewall Redundancy >> Redundancy Enable redundancy Deactivated (default): firewall redundancy is disabled.
+Redundancy >> Firewall Redundancy >> Redundancy Enable redundancy Deactivated (default): firewall redundancy is disabled.
 Activated: firewall redundancy is enabled.
 This function can only be activated when a suitable license key is installed.
-Further conditions apply if VPN redundancy is to be enabled at the same time, see "VPN redundancy" on page 435.
+Further conditions apply if VPN redundancy is to be enabled at the same time, see "VPN redundancy" on page 437.
 General Status of redundancy Shows the current status.
-Fail-over switching time Maximum time that is allowed to elapse in the event of error before switching to the other mGuard.
+Fail-over switching time Maximum time that is allowed to elapse in the event of errors before switching to the other mGuard.
 Latency before fail- over 0 10,000 milliseconds, default: 0 Time the redundancy system ignores an error.
 The connectivity and availability checks ignore an error unless it is still present after the time set here has elapsed.
-Priority of this device high/low Specifies the priority associated with the presence notifications (CARP).
-Set the priority to high on the mGuard that you want to be active.
+Priority of this device high/low Specifies the priority associated with the presence notifica- tions (CARP).
+Set the priority to high on the mGuard that you want to be ac- tive.
 The mGuard on standby is set to low .
 Both mGuard devices in a redundancy pair may either be set to different priorities or to high priority Never set both mGuard devices in a redundancy pair to low priority.

-Passphrase for availability checks

-On an mGuard which is part of a redundancy pair, checks are constantly performed to determine whether an active mGuard is available and whether it should remain active.
-A variation of the CARP (Common Address Redundancy Protocol) is used here.

-CARP uses SHA-1 HMAC encryption together with a password.
+Redundancy >> Firewall Redu undancy >> Redundancy , Passphrase for avail- ability checks On an mGuard which is part of a redundancy pair, checks constantly performed to determine whether an active mGu is available and whether it should remain active.
+A variatio the CARP (Common Address Redundancy Protocol) is us here. are lard n of sed CARP uses SHA-1 HMAC encryption together with a pas word.
 This password must be set so it is the same for both mGuard devices.
-It is used for encryption and is never transmitted in plain text.

-The password is important for security since the mGuard is vulnerable at this point.
-We recommend a password with at least 20 characters and several special characters (printable UTF-8 characters).
-It must be changed on a regular basis.

-When changing the password, proceed as follows:

-Set the new password on both mGuard devices.
-It does not matter which order you do this in but the same password must be used in both cases.
-If you inadvertently enter an incorrect password, follow the instructions under "How to proceed in the event of an incorrect password" on page 400.
+It is used for encryption and is never tra- mitted in plain text. s- h .ns- The password is important for security since the mGuard is vulnerable at this point.
+We recommend a password with at least 20 characters ar several special characters (printable UTF-8 characters).
+It must be changed on a regular basis. e าd ar- When changing the pass ssword, proceed as follows: Set the new password on b in but the same password rect password, follow the in both mGuard devices.
+It does not matter which order you do I must be used in both cases.
+If you inadvertently enter an in instructions under "How to proceed in the event of an incor this Icor- rect password" on page 402.